 - BYON4413 is an ADC directed against the molecular target CD123 (interleukin-3 receptor alpha chain), which is expressed in many hemato-oncological malignancies.
 Developed with Byondis ByonZine® and ByonShieLD® technologies, this investigational agent is currently in preclinical development.
 ADC Drug Map Link

-- A novel linker-drug technology to generate IO ADCs.
+- A linker-drug technology to generate IO ADCs.

 - A linker-drug technology to generate ADCs with potential in both oncologic and other indications, such as autoimmune diseases

-- A platform to increase the tumour-specificity of mAbs and ADCs.
+- A platform to increase the tumor-specificity of mAbs and ADCs.

 Collaborative ResearchByondis regularly collaborates with leading global biotechnology and pharmaceutical companies, as well as many academic research institutions.
 While uniquely positioned to take its innovative portfolio beyond the laboratory, up to and including pivotal clinical studies, the company welcomes partners and collaborators to help speed its medicines to those who need them.